KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_4_tally_correct_answers_&_show_results.md

   5. Save your _src/app/quiz/quiz.component.ts_ file.

 11. Right now, you see all the quiz questions at once.
 Even when the results display, the questions and answers are still visible.
-Add an `*ngIf` attribute, so you only see 1 question at a time.
+Add an `*ngIf` attribute, so you only see one question at a time.

   1. Open the _src/app/quiz/quiz.component.html_ file.
 In the `<div class="q-and-a">` HTML element, add the attribute: `*ngIf="currentQuestionIndex === i"`